Extended-Thunder/send-later/index.md

 will go away.

-Note that all add-ons published on addons.thunderbird.net are reviewed by the moderator the site before they are released to the public, to confirm that there is no malicious or inappropriate functionality in them.
+Note that all add-ons published on addons.thunderbird.net are reviewed by the moderators the site before they are released to the public, to confirm that there is no malicious or inappropriate functionality in them.
 You can therefore be confident that Send Later is safe to use, despite the somewhat alarming warning when you install it.